-10.3 Failure Analysis Conclusions
+11.2 Failure Analysis Conclusions

 A failure analysis examines a damaged component or assembly, to determine how it came to be in its present state.
 The strength of failure analysis conclusions is sometimes limited by the information available from the object(s) being analyzed and from the circumstances of the event(s) leading to failure.
-See METAL-220 Analysis for Failure, Damage and Fracture.
+See METAL-220 Analysis for Failure, Damage, and Fracture.

-10.4 Comparison Analysis Conclusions
+11.3 Comparison Analysis Conclusions (Associations)

 When conducting metallurgical examinations to compare evidence to specifications or to other evidence, the examiner assesses whether characteristics are in agreement or disagreement in order to come to a conclusion.
 Normally, all examinations conducted on questioned items must yield comparable results to the known item or specification if an association is to be reported.
 However, observed differences which can reasonably be explained within the established factual framework of a particular case do not preclude an association from being made.
 Conclusions will be expressed in reports and testimony according to current FBI Laboratory requirements.
-Refer to Metal-904 and the Metallurgy ULTR.
+Refer to METAL-904 and the Metallurgy ULTR.

-The results of examinations for association can be expressed as 'fracture fit', 'inclusion', 'exclusion', or 'inconclusive' conclusions:
+The results of examinations for association can be expressed as 'physical fit', 'inclusion', 'exclusion', or 'inconclusive' conclusions:

-10.4.1 Fracture Fit
+11.3.1 Physical Fit

-'Fracture fit' is an examiner's conclusion that two or more metallurgy items or materials were once part of the same object.
-This conclusion is an examiner's decision that two or more metallurgy items or materials show sufficient correspondence between their observed characteristics to indicate that they once comprised a single object and insufficient disagreement between their observed characteristics to conclude that they originated from different objects.
-This conclusion can only be reached when portions of two or more metallurgy items or materials physically fit together.
+- A. 'Physical fit' is an examiner's conclusion that two or more metallurgy items or materials were once part of the same object.
+This conclusion is an examiner's opinion that two or more metallurgy items or materials show sufficient correspondence between their observed characteristics to indicate that they once comprised a single object and insufficient disagreement between their observed characteristics to conclude that they originated from different objects.
+This conclusion can only be reached when portions of two or more metallurgy items or materials physically fit together. - B. The basis for a "physical fit" conclusion is an examiner's opinion that the observed characteristics of the items or materials provide extremely strong support for the proposition that they were once part of the same object and extremely weak support for the proposition that the items or materials originated from different objects.